InvoiceShelf/docs/docs/installation.md

 ### Step 1 : Download

-[Download](http://crater.financial/open-source) the latest Crater package.
+[Download](http://invoiceshelf.com/download) the latest InvoiceShelf package.

 Alternatively, If you are a developer, follow the installation steps for your project on [this Link](./developer-guide.md)

 ### Step 2 : Upload to Server

-Upload the downloaded zip file to your Server and unzip it, you should see the Crater folder.
+Upload the downloaded zip file to your Server and unzip it, you should see the InvoiceShelf folder.

 ### Step 3 : Point the domain to the uploaded folder

-Point your domain or subdomain to the `public` directory inside the Crater folder.
+Point your domain or subdomain to the `public` directory inside the InvoiceShelf folder.

-Please note that, Crater must be installed on a primary domain or subdomain.
+Please note that, InvoiceShelf must be installed on a primary domain or subdomain.
 Installing on a sub-folder will not work, for example:

-- `example.com/craterapp` (Invalid)
+- `example.com/invoiceshelf` (Invalid)
-- `localhost/crater` (Invalid)
+- `localhost/invoiceshelf` (Invalid)
 - `example.com` (Valid)
-- `crater.example.com` (Valid)
+- `invoiceshelf.example.com` (Valid)
-- `crater.test` (Valid)
+- `invoiceshelf.test` (Valid)

 ### Step 3: Fix File Permissions

-In your crater root folder, run command: `chmod -R 775 ./`
+In your InvoiceShelf root folder, run command: `chmod -R 775 ./`

 ### Step 4 : Complete installation wizard

-Open the link to the domain in the browser (Example: `https://demo.craterapp.com`) and complete the installation wizard as directed.
+Open the link to the domain in the browser (Example: `https://demo.invoiceshelf.com`) and complete the installation wizard as directed.

 ## Docker Installation